idan2468/Burger-Builder/README.md

 5. Adding user authentication, calling to the REST API to get jwt token.

-link to Github Pages: https://idan2468.github.io/Burger-Builder/
+link to Github Pages: https://idan2468.github.io/Burger-Builder/ (takes a little time at the start to wake up the API server on the main page get request)